HExSA-Lab/mktrace/README.md

 # mktrace
-mktrace is a system call delegation tool built for Linux which is designed to emulate system call forwaring, a technique used in multi kernels like Intel mOS, IHK/ Mckernel, etc to delegate unsupported system calls to Linux.
+mktrace is a system call delegation tool built for Linux which is designed to emulate system call forwaring, a technique used in multi kernels (Intel mOS, IHK/ Mckernel) to delegate unsupported system calls to Linux.

 This tool intercepts selected system calls and delegates them to a kernel thread which then executes the system call.